Federal Criminal Cases Require Experienced And Assertive Defense

 Federal Crimes Vs. State Crimes

 Criminal laws are prosecuted at both the state and federal levels.
 There are many differences between state and federal criminal cases.
-A federal offense is an act that is made illegal due to a violation of the United States Code or other federal legislation.
+A federal offense is an act that is made illegal due to a violation of the United States Code or any other federal legislation.

 Common examples of federal crimes can include: